ambianic/ambianic-docs/docs-md/developers/e2e-manual-testing.md

 ![Screen Shot 2021-09-07 at 8 09 46 PM](https://user-images.githubusercontent.com/2234901/132429600-4f17fb59-4252-4962-b2cd-5fbc1071b55f.png)

 Notice how the `peerfetch` terminal shows a log of HTTP fetch requests and responses from the Ambianic UI instance.
+This is an indication that the UI and Edge are communicating.
+If you switch to the Fastapi terminal it will also show REST API requests served to the `peerfetch` proxy on behalf of the UI app (PWA).

 Now you have a fully setup live and realistic system that runs both Ambianic UI and Ambianic Edge in dev mode.
 This setup represents as closely as possible the real world experience of an end user, while allowing you, dear developer, to test, experiment and commit code.